The Council has published its findings on ‘crossover kids’: sentenced and diverted children known to the Child Protection Service.

 - the association between sentence type and the likelihood that a child was known to child protection.

-The second report examined:
+The second report examines:

 - whether child protection or youth justice involvement occurred first